jamiefor3/Python_Data_Project/README.md

 ## 2. How are in-demand skills trending for Data Analysts?

 To find out how the most in-demand skills for data analysts are trending, I filtered the data to show on data analyst jobs, found the top 5 skills and then grouped them by the month of which the jobs were posted.
-This code highlights the trends of how often different skills are asked for in data analyst job postings throughout 2023.
+This code highlights the trends of how often different skills are required in data analyst job postings throughout 2023.

 View my notebook with walkthrough notes here: